 WIRELESS COMMUNICATIONS INITIATIVE

-Joint Venture’s Wireless Communication Initiative is a collaboration between the wireless industry, cities, businesses and residents working to improve the wireless infrastructure in Silicon Valley and eliminate dead spots.
-The consortium builds on existing relationships with municipal governments to lead a coordinated public-private sector effort and mounts a highly strategic campaign to transform Silicon Valley’s wireless data & communications infrastructure.
+Joint Venture’s Wireless Communication Initiative is a collaboration between the wireless industry, local governments, businesses and residents working to improve the wireless infrastructure in Silicon Valley and eliminate dead spots.
+The consortium builds on existing relationships with local governments to lead a coordinated public-private sector effort and mounts a highly strategic campaign to transform Silicon Valley’s wireless data and communications infrastructure.

 - Educate Public and Private Sector Stakeholders – Identify key stakeholders in cities and educate them on the critical issues affecting the growth of the wireless industry.
 Similarly, educate the wireless industry on how to partner with cities.